maxmilton/MaxMilton.com-Old-v3/README.md

 * Post title (h1): Title Case
 * Post sub headings (h2–h6): Sentence case
-* Common words: ecommerse, ebook, internet, website
+* Common words: ecommerce, ebook, internet, website
 * Use em dashes without spaces either side—except in headings
 * Use **bold** or _italic_, but not **_together_**
 * Posts must have a unique description and one or more topic tags
 * Each image must have an alt title

 ## Changelog

+**v1.8.1**
+:  2016-10-TBA — Add caption support to img shortcode

 **v1.8.0**
 :  2016-10-02 — Change colour and link styles, clean up homepage, show tags on list pages, tweak RSS feeds, add YouTube shortcode override for Bootstrap compatibility, make `<abbr>` responsive, move vendor JS to NPM for easier management, add 'skip to main content' accessibility feature, fix datetime format